lsst-sqre/sqr-032/index.rst

 General-purpose scripts in examples/
 ------------------------------------

-Some useful utility scripts are distributed in the :file:`eamples` directory of packages, rather than :file:`bin.src`.
+Some useful utility scripts are distributed in the :file:`examples` directory of packages, rather than :file:`bin.src`.
 For example, the plotSkyMap.py_ script, found in the :file:`examples` directory of the skymap_ package uses `argparse` and is a general purpose utility that is potentially testable and usable.
 The problem with scripts like plotSkyMap.py_ is that they are not installed for users.
 Instead, users need to reference them by their absolute path, often using environment variables created by EUPS: